Sommersby: Plot

 One day, Jack seemingly returns with a change of heart.
+While originally hesitant, Laurel begins to warm to his now kind and loving demeanour towards herself and their son, Rob.
+Jack finds the local economy ruined, and his land mortgaged and exhausted.
+To revive the economy, he suggests Burley tobacco as a cash crop.
+He persuades the townsfolk to pool their resources to buy seed, offering them to share-crop on his land, and to sell them their plots at a fair price once the mortgage is cleared.
+Jack also offers former slaves the opportunity to purchase the land they agree to help work on, causing animosity from several white citizens.

+Upon taking the townspeople's money, he buys the tobacco seed, claiming that the crops will raise enough funds to rebuild the town church.
+All those who bought in on the deal set to work, transforming the plantation into a breeding ground of promise and prosperity.

+Displaced from his courtship of Laurel, Meacham suspects Jack to be an impostor.
+The town shoemaker also finds that this man's foot is two sizes smaller than the last made for Sommersby before the war.

-He is now kind and loving to Laurel and their young son, Rob.
-In the evenings, he reads to them from Homer's Iliad, which the old Jack would never have done.
+In the evenings, Jack reads to them from Homer's Iliad, which the old Jack would never have done.
 He claims that the book was given to him by a man he met in prison.
 Jack and Laurel rekindle their intimacy, which leads to Laurel becoming pregnant.

-Displaced from his courtship of Laurel, Meacham suspects Jack to be an impostor.
-The town shoemaker also finds that this man's foot is two sizes smaller than the last made for Sommersby before the war.
-Jack finds the local economy ruined, and his own land mortgaged and exhausted.
-To revive the economy, he suggests Burley tobacco as a cash crop.
-He persuades the townsfolk to pool their resources to buy seed, offering them to share-crop on his land, and to sell them their plots at a fair price once the mortgage is cleared.
-This raises further doubts in his old neighbors, who believe that the "old" Jack would not give away his father's land, and resentment about the inclusion of former slaves.

-Joseph, a black freedman living on Sommersby's land, is brutally attacked and brought to Sommersby's door by hooded night riders proclaiming themselves the Knights of the White Camellia (one of them is Meacham).
-Jack is threatened, in an attempt to force him to exclude black people from the landowning, but he refuses.
+Joseph, a black freedman living on Sommersby's land, is brutally attacked and brought to Sommersby's door by hooded night riders from the town proclaiming themselves the Knights of the White Camelia (one of them is Meacham).
+Jack is threatened in an attempt to force him to exclude black people from the landowning, but he refuses.
+Meacham threatens Jack and Laurel and attempts to set fire to the barn on their property before Jack stops him.

-Upon taking the townspeople's money, he buys the tobacco seed claiming that the crops will raise enough funds to rebuild the town church.
-All those that bought in on the deal set to work, transforming the plantation into a breeding ground of promise and prosperity.
 Laurel gives birth to a daughter, Rachel.